RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/engine.md

 The first number is RPM where the power begins, and the second defines power as a percent of total torque.

-It's suitable to define the torque to the engine RPM set in the engine definition plus 25% ( multiply the value with 1.25) to get the overev area defined.
+It's suitable to define the torque to the engine RPM set in the engine definition plus 25% ( multiply the value with 1.25) to get the overrev area defined.

 The following example would be good for a maximum engine RPM set to `2800`.